UnrealMultiple/TShockPlugin/DisableGodMod/README.en.md

-# Disablegodmod to prevent the player invincible
+# DisableGodMod prevents players from being invincible

 > Warning: This page is translated by MACHINE, which may lead to POOR QUALITY or INCORRECT INFORMATION, please read with CAUTION!

-- Author: GK, Yu Xue
+- Authors: GK, feather science
 - Source: QQ group (232109072)
-- The main purpose of the plug -in is to monitor and prevent players from using invincible or other cheating in the game.
+- The main purpose of plug-ins is to monitor and prevent players from using invincible or other cheating behaviors in the game.
-- The changes in information such as the health, defense value, stealth state, dodge state, and the treatment effect of the player.
+- By monitoring the changes of players' health value, defense value, stealth state, evasion state and treatment effect,
-- The kick operation will be performed for illegal players.
-At the same time, in order to avoid concurrent problems,
+- Kick out the offending player.
+At the same time, in order to avoid concurrency problems,
-- Synchronized lock processing of the player's data container.
+- Synchronize and lock the player data container.
-- Analyze and judge the behavior of the player.
-When the suspected invincible or illegally modify the maximum life value of life, etc.,
+- Analyze and judge the player's behavior, and when it is found that it is suspected of being invincible or illegally modifying the upper limit of health,
 ## Update log

 ```